Doctor of Philosophy Programs

 - Qualifying Examination

-- Thesis Proposal and Oral Exam in Area of Concentration
+- Thesis Proposal and Oral Exam

 Having passed the qualifying examination, a student may submit his/her dissertation proposal and defend the proposal before the Doctoral Committee.
 The proposal examination will also include an oral examination on topics connected with the student’s area of research.
 On passing this examination, the student’s name will be submitted to the College Doctoral Committee and the Registrar's Office for acceptance as a candidate for the Doctor of Philosophy or Doctor of Engineering Degree.
 Admission to candidacy status does not guarantee the obtaining of the degree.